This post may contain affiliate links.

 The booking sites we use are Agoda ( for Asia usually, they are Asia-based specialists) and Booking.com (for everywhere else, usually).
 Agoda is now owned by Booking.com so often an Agoda search will end up taking you to a Booking.com booking.

-Other booking sites we use include Agoda ( more for Asia) and Booking.com ( for everywhere else).
-In the USA we swear by Priceline for finding last minute deals, but by last minute I mean hours, not days.
+In the USA we swear by Priceline for finding last-minute deals, but by last minute I mean hours, not days.

 Luxury full service villas with your own chef and staff are divine ( check out our stay at Max Wadiya villa, Sri Lanka), but villas can also be ultra affordable (Villa Balapitya, Sri Lanka was such).
-They are a fantastic choice for families, offerring space, a homely feel and seclusion on your vacation.
+They are a fantastic choice for families, offering space, a homely feel and seclusion on your vacation.

 Hotels and Motels

 Hotels can be ultra budget to sky’s-the-limit luxury.
 Some offer no frills, so include breakfast, maybe dinner too.
 The facilities on-site and in your room will vary enormously and the star system isn’t a good indicator when comparing internationally.
 The stars a hotel claims refer to facilities, but the facilities required vary by country.
 Some hotels have private bathrooms, a few have shared.